radule90/CI_PP_5/README.md

   ![Mobile Profile Page](static/images/wireframes/Mobile-Profile.png)

 ### Database Schema
-- We've created an Entity-Relationship Diagram (ERD) as part of our planning process to map out the relationships between different data entities in the system.
+- I've created an Entity-Relationship Diagram (ERD) as part of planning process to map out the relationships between different data entities in the system.
 This ERD serves as a blueprint that guides the development of the project.
-As we continue to refine and enhance the platform, any potential modifications or updates to the ERD will help ensure that the deployed site remains aligned with our evolving goals and requirements.
+As I continue to refine and enhance the platform, any potential modifications or updates to the ERD will help ensure that the deployed site remains aligned with evolving goals and requirements.
   ![ERD](static/images/readme/erd.png)

 ### Colors